httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - Changes to the request target and authority that when applied together do not result in a change to the message's target URI, as defined in {{Section 7.1 of HTTP}}.

-Additionally, there are some transformations are either deprecated or otherwise not allowed, but still could occur in the wild.
+Additionally, there are some transformations that are either deprecated or otherwise not allowed, but still could occur in the wild.
 These transformations can still be handled without breaking the signature, and include things such as:

 - Use, addition, or removal of leading or trailing whitespace in a field value.
 - Use, addition, or removal of `obs-fold` in field values ({{Section 5.2 of HTTP1}}).